Sriramprasath04/Personal-Portfolio/README.md

 # Personal-Portfolio
+This is a self-coded personal portfolio which features some of my github projects as well as my resume and technical skills.

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Sriramprasath04](https://github.com/Sriramprasath04/Personal-Portfolio).
-Thanks!

 ## Built With

-<a href="https://sriramprasath04.github.io/Personal-Portfolio/" target="_blank">My personal portfolio</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.